extrafu/berrybms/README.md

 2. Adjust labelling based on XW grid input associations
 3. Offer some actions through the Web GUI (start/stop the generator, enable/disable BMS charge/discharge, etc.)
 4. Offer pack balancing capabilities by enabling/disabling charge/discharge on each BMS to maintain close SOC between BMS
+5. Add support for a single-channel relay to start/stop the generator based on SOC